TeoNikolov/wasp-ss-assignment/docs/index.md

 We take your files and use them to produce movie sequences in Unreal Engine.
 We will put a brief intro and outro at the beginning and end of your story to glue your submission with the overarching *Cringy Sitcom* theme.

-We then play these sequences in the Norrkoping Visualization Center Dome.
+We then play these sequences in the Norrköping Visualization Center Dome.
 You will be invited to briefly present your team before we play your submision.

 ??? example "2023 Submissions (click to show)"